mattia-toffolon/BilliardEye/README.md

 # BilliardEye
-A sport video analysis for billiard matches
+A sport video analysis software for billiard matches